Toontown-Event-Horizon/panda-utils-docs/source/asset-pipeline/introduction.rst

 Panda Utils includes a full-fledged Asset Pipeline that can be used to import Blend and/or FBX models into the game, applying various processing stages to the model.
 It is also Makefile-ready, which means if attached to a Makefile, changing a few assets only causes those assets to be rebuilt.
-(There is currently no publicly accessible Makefile generator tailored to use with this pipeline.)
+There is currently no makefile generator tailored to be used with the Pipeline, however :doc:`composer` can be used for the same purpose.

 Preliminaries
 -------------